0xtailf0xtail/token-monitor/README.md

-# Token Monitor: Monitoring the transfer of ERC-721 token
+# Great Burning Monitor
+Monitoring the contract of Great Burning and report the result on Discord

 ## Usage
 - Setup

 ```
+nvm install 16
 yarn install
 ```